eigs/EVSL/README.md

    CXSparse is the default direct linear solver used in EVSL for the linear systems that arise in rational filtering methods and    in generalized eigenvalue problems.
 CXSparse is included only to allow quick testing.
-However, know that it is significantly slower than other direct solvers such as those in SuiteSparse  for example  (see below).
+However,  be aware that it is significantly slower than other available
+    direct solvers such as those in SuiteSparse  for example  (see below).

    NOTE: The compiler used to compile CXSparse is specified in the makefile at EXTERNAL/CXSparse/Lib/Makefile.